Antoine Davis: College career

 Davis was named the 2022 Horizon League co-Player of the Year alongside Jamal Cain of Oakland.
 Davis also became the first player in Horizon League history to be named to the First Team All-Conference in four straight seasons.
 After that season, he entered the NCAA transfer portal, signaling an intent to explore other options for his final season of athletic eligibility.
 However, he remained open to returning to UDM for his final season, listing it as one of his five finalists on April 24.
 On May 9, he announced that he was returning to UDM.

 During his final season at UDM in 2022–23, he reached several statistical milestones.
 First, on December 1, 2022, he became the Horizon League's all-time leading scorer, passing Alfredrick Hughes of Loyola Chicago.
 Nine days later, Davis became the 11th Division I men's player with 3,000 career points.
 Davis' next milestone came on January 14, 2023, when he passed Wofford's Fletcher Magee for the most career three-pointers in D-I men's history.
 Davis has since moved into second place on the all-time D-I men's scoring list behind LSU great Pete Maravich, passing Portland State's Freeman Williams on January 21, 2023.
 On February 27, 2023, Davis repeated as the Horizon League Player of the Year.
 In the process he became the first player in league history to be named to the all-league first team five times.
+Davis finished his career with 3,664 points, three points shy of the all-time scoring record held by Maravich.

+Professional career

+Rip City Remix (2023–2024)

+After going undrafted in the 2023 NBA draft, Davis joined the Portland Trail Blazers for the 2023 NBA Summer League and on October 2, 2023, he signed with them.
+However, he was waived on October 10 and on October 30, he joined the Rip City Remix of the NBA G League.

+Stockton Kings (2024–present)

+On October 18, 2024, Davis signed with the Sacramento Kings, but was waived that day.
+On October 27, he joined the Stockton Kings.